 Tips to reduce leg pain

 - Hydration: Give your body all the water it needs.
 Drink at least 1.5 to 2 liters daily.
 Get another good portion of water from fruits, vegetables, or salads.
-Also occasionally drink artichoke or sarsaparilla infusions.
+Also, occasionally drink artichoke or sarsaparilla infusions.
 They are incredibly diuretic and cleansing.

 - Light garments.
 Especially in the legs.
-Very tight clothing that squeezes too much does not help to free your legs from their weight but quite the opposite.
+Very tight clothing that squeezes too much does not help free your legs from their weight but quite the opposite.

-Pressotherapy designed for all kinds of audiences
+Compression Therapy designed for all types of people

-Pressotherapy for legs: what is the price?
+Compression therapy for legs: what is the price?

 Share: